RottenH20/BonterraTestAPI/README.md

 <h1> Usage </h1>

-* Make sure to include password and username
+* Change username in code
+* Change password either in file, or in code
 * Run the program in your IDE

 <h1> Notes </h1>